-Any team leaving the Tour Route must rejoin the route at the same intersection where they left the route, or they will receive no credit for Tour Distance Driven beyond that point.
+Any team leaving the Tour Route must rejoin the route at the same intersection or point where they left the route, or they will be considered to have trailered from their last completed route step before going off route.
+Their Load On Trailer Time will be the time that they went off route.